Undergraduate Credit-Hour Based Academic Policies and Procedures

 Academic Probation and Dismissal policies are separate from and in addition to policies governing dismissal for violating academic integrity or dismissal for inappropriate student behavior.

-Students seeking to be readmitted may do so after one year by requesting to the appropriate School Dean.
+Students seeking to be readmitted may do so after one year by submitting a written request to the appropriate School Dean and submit a new application.
 The School Dean will make the re-admission decision.
 All students who return after academic dismissal will be placed in a probation status.

 Veteran and Active Duty Military Students: see Military and Veterans Services section of the catalog regarding academic probation and dismissal.